iyobo/amala/README.md

 ```

-Koa-ts-controllers is more native to Koa than other typescript controller systems (e.g routing-controllers) as it does not aim to be an abstraction layer for other API frameworks.
+Koa-ts-controllers is more native to Koa than other Typescript controller systems (e.g routing-controllers) as it does not aim to be an abstraction layer for other API frameworks.

 All it cares about is KoaJS.